NYPL/docsservice/README.md

 ## Deployment

-Travis is set up to automatically deploy to the appropriate environment for development, qa, and production (master branch)
+Travis is set up to automatically deploy to the appropriate environment for development, qa, and production (main branch)

 To deploy to an environment by hand, run the corresponding command: